top of page

 Above all else, the challenge of collecting coins is exciting.
 If you're looking for a passionate and accessible hobby, starting a coin collection is available to anyone!
 Feel a sense of pride and satisfaction as you find new (old) coins.
 Enjoy the thrill of the hunt as you scour the internet and shop at antique malls for valuable coins to add to your collection.

 There are several sites you can look online to view collectible coins and even purchase.
 Even the big retailers like Amazon are getting in on the fun with a whole Amazon Coin Collecting section which features coins but also some great ideas on how to store and display your coin collection.
+Many of these coins are sold by individual collectors who can answer your questions.

 What Kinds of Coins Do People Collect?